marchellll/flutter_boilerplate_template/guidelines/feature_guidelines.md

 If the user select a book from the list, the user can use the dialer to select the chapter and verse.

 Typing a full reference like `Mat 6:9` will auto-fill the book, chapter, and verse fields, and automatically navigate to that verse.

+Book and chapter titles should be in the local language (e.g., "Kejadian" for Genesis in Indonesian).

 #### Grid
 Visual grid of chapters/verses, no scroll.
 Show all chapters in a book, then verses in a chapter after book selected.